Solving discrete constrained problems on de Rham complex

 For the general de Rham complex

 these constrained problems can be written in a uniform formulation

 In this paper, we study the discrete problem of the constrained problem \eqref{mixed_dd_0} in the uniform framework of de Rham complex.
 Using the property of complex, we construct several equivalent problems for the corresponding discrete problem \eqref{discrete_weak} for \eqref{mixed_dd_0}.
-No mater whether the discrete system \eqref{discrete_weak} is invertible or not, only if the component $ \vu_h $ is unique, we can solve it though some well-posed problems in the equivalent problems that we construct.
-Furthermore, the spectral distributions of the equations contained in these equivalent problems are Laplace-like.
-Then it is easy to use many existing iterative methods and preconditioning techniques to solve large-scalar discrete constrained problems.
+No mater whether the discrete system \eqref{discrete_weak} is invertible or not, only if the component $ \vu_h $ is unique, we can solve it though some well-posed problems that we construct.
+Furthermore, the spectral distributions of the equivalent problems are Laplace-like.
+It is easy to use many existing iterative methods and preconditioning techniques to solve large-scalar discrete constrained problems.

 This paper is organized as follows.
-We consider the matrix form of the discrete constrained system first.
 In Section \ref{sec_2}, we set up the matrix constrained system and derive some theoretical results that we shall use in the later sections.
 In Section \ref{sec_3} and Section \ref{sec_4}, we construct equivalent problems for the case $ \vg = 0 $ and $ \vg \not = 0 $ in \eqref{mixed_dd_0}, respectively.
-In Section \ref{sec_5}, we study the discretization of the constrained problems on de Rham complex and illustrate its relationship with the matrix system we studied in previous sections.
+In Section \ref{sec_5}, we study the discretization of the constrained problems on de Rham complex and illustrate its relationship with the matrix systems discussed in previous sections.
 In Section \ref{sec_6}, we consider some problems that are involved in solving the equivalent problems.
-In Section \ref{sec_7}, we take the constrained Maxwell and grad-div problems as numerical examples to verify the equivalent problems we construct.
-Section \ref{sec_8} are some conclusions.
+In Section \ref{sec_7}, we take the constrained Maxwell and grad-div problems as numerical examples to verify the equivalent problems.
+There are some conclusions in Section \ref{sec_8}.